jentery/engl425/index.md

 *A response to this prompt is due via Brightspace (link coming soon) by 5pm on Monday, February 22nd.*

 Since responding to the first prompt, you've read Victor LaValle's *Destroyer*, drawn a character from memory, experimented with transitions between panels, discussed what's implied by the "popular" in popular culture, and studied adaptation, race, and gender in comics.
-This prompt asks you to spend some time writing about LaValle's *Destroyer* in particular and to connect with some of the conversations we've had since January.
+This prompt asks you to spend some time writing about LaValle's *Destroyer* in particular and to connect it with some of the conversations we've had since January.

 ***